Disservin/chess-library/docs/pages/board-object.md

         bool isInsufficientMaterial();

         /// @brief Checks if the game is over.
-Returns GameResultReason::NONE if the game is not over.
+        /// Returns GameResultReason::NONE if the game is not over.
-        /// This function calculates all legal moves for the current position to check if the game is over.
+        /// This function calculates all legal moves for the current position
+        /// to check if the game is over.
         /// If you are writing you should not use this function. std::pair<GameResultReason, GameResult> isGameOver();

-        bool isAttacked(Square square, Color color);
+        /// @brief Checks if the square is attackeqd by the color. bool isAttacked(Square square, Color color);

-        bool inCheck();
+        /// @brief Check if the current position is in check. bool inCheck();

-        bool hasNonPawnMaterial(Color color);
+        /// @brief Check if the color has any non pawn material left. bool hasNonPawnMaterial(Color color);

+        /// @brief Recalculates the zobrist hash and return it.
+        /// If you want get the zobrist hash use hash().
         U64 zobrist();
 };
 ```